-Curl patterns are also determined by the shape of the strand itself.
+Curl types are also determined by the shape of the strand itself.
 While some strands lie in side-by-side waves, others wind around each other.

-In fact, most people with curly hair have several different types of curl patterns.
-We will explain more about curl patterns below.
+In fact, most people with curly hair have several different types of curl types.
+We will explain more about patterns below.

 How wide is your curl: A, B or C?